Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Convergence rate analysis

 \end{theorem}

-We remark that the numeric error bound $\epsilon$ does not have to be small and doesn't need to converge to zero.
+We remark that the numeric error bound $\epsilon$ does not have to be small and does not need to converge to zero.
 We shall explore the behavior of the numeric error through simulations in Section~\ref{subsec_mfld_exp}.

+To make our complexity analysis complete, we give algorithmic convergence rates when we have increasing accuracy to solve the proximal subproblems as the algorithm progresses (i.e., $\epsilon_n \to 0$ as $n \to \infty$).